DHTMLX/scheduler-docs/data/custom_skins.md

 ~~~

-All variables can be found in **codebase/sources/less/src/themes/variables.less** file of the package.
+All variables can be found in the **codebase/sources/less/src/themes/variables.less** file of the package.

 How to customize skins
 -----------------